appellod/example-serverless-application/README.md

 ```
 Entering the above credentials should allow you access to the documentation.

-**MongoDB Migrations**
+**Postgres Migrations**
-Migrations are performed with the [mongodb-migrations](https://github.com/emirotin/mongodb-migrations) NPM module.
+Migrations are performed with [knex](https://knexjs.org/).
-Any configurations you need to make can be done in the `mm-config.js` file.

 To create a migration file, run:
 ```
-npm run migrations:create -- [migration-name]
+npm run migrations:create [migration-name]
 ```
-This will create a migration file in the mongodb-migration directory.
-These migrations should be used for renaming
+This will create a migration file in the `migrations` directory.
-field keys or adding or removing indexes.

 Migrations can be run with:
 ```
 npm run migrations
 ```
-This will run all migrations on the environment specified by NODE_ENV (local in this example).
-Migrations will be saved
+This will run all migrations on the database specified by your POSTGRES_URL environment variable.
-to the schemaMigrations collection within MongoDB.

 **Generating Test Coverage Report**
 To generate a test coverage report, run: